TAPS Policy and Legislative Priorities

 • Allow remarried surviving spouses to maintain access to education benefits under the Fry Scholarship and Dependents Education Assistance (DEA).

-• Allow remarried surviving spouses to keep their Commissary and Exchange benefits.
+• Allow remarried surviving spouses to retain Commissary and Exchange benefits (Passed in Fiscal Year 2024 National Defense Authorization Act).

-• Allow remarried surviving spouses to regain their TRICARE benefits if their remarriage ends due to divorce, annulment, or death.
+• Allow remarried surviving spouses to regain their TRICARE benefits if their remarriage ends due to death, divorce, or annulment.

-• Remove the “Hold Themselves Out to Be Married” clause.
+• Remove the "Hold Themselves Out to Be Married" clause from 38 USC, Section 101, paragraph 3.

 « Back